sendgrid/smtpapi-go/USAGE.md

 #### Adding pre-existing filters

-Filters with predetermined settings can also be added using the `header.SetFilter` method.
+Filters with pre-determined settings can also be added using the `header.SetFilter` method.

 ```go
 filter := &Filter{